What parents need to know

 Is it any good?

-BILLY ELLIOT is well above average -- tender, funny, and touching.
+This film is well above average -- tender, funny, and touching.
 Bell is extraordinary as Billy, and Lewis is first-rate as the father who makes an unbearably painful sacrifice in order to give his son the chance he never had.
-Director Stephen Daldry has a real gift for visual storytelling.
+Director Stephen Daldry has a real gift for visual storytelling, and it's on display in BILLY ELLIOT.
 A chase through hanging laundry, dance lessons in a boxing ring, and the opening shot of Billy on a trampoline are images that are fresh and memorable.

 Families can talk about...

-Families can talk about how the stress of painful external circumstances can affect family members' ability to be kind to one other.
+Families can talk about how the stress of painful external circumstances like can affect family members' ability to be kind to one other in Billy Elliot.
 Why was the strike so important to Billy's dad and brother?
 How was that like -- and not like -- the importance of ballet to Billy?

 Why did Mrs. Wilkinson want to help Billy?
 Why was Billy's interest in ballet so terrifying to him?
 What made him change his mind?
 What do you think of Billy's dad's response when Billy says he's scared?